kheal/particulate_As_data_analysis/Readme.md

 # Read me

-This github repository is the data analysis portion associated with the in preparation manuscript by Heal *et. al* "Arsenolipids in the surface ocean".
-DOI pending.
+This github repository is the data analysis portion associated with the manuscript by Heal *et. al* "Diverse arsenic-containing lipids in the surface ocean", published in Limnology and Oceanography, DOI: 10.1002/lol2.10216.

 #### **Control.Rmd**